Google Kubernetes Engine (GKE) Cluster

 pulumi upwill deploy the GKE cluster.
 Note, provisioning a new GKE cluster takes between 3-5 minutes.

 $ pulumi update Previewing update (dev): Type Name Plan + pulumi:pulumi:Stack gcp-go-gke-dev create + └─ gcp:container:Cluster helloworld create Resources: + 2 to create Updating (dev): Type Name Plan + pulumi:pulumi:Stack gcp-go-gke-dev created + └─ gcp:container:Cluster helloworld created Outputs: ClusterName: "helloworld-9b9530f" KubeConfig : "<KUBECONFIG_CONTENTS>" Resources: + 2 created Duration: 3m3s

 After 3-5 minutes, your cluster will be ready, and the kubeconfig JSON you’ll use to connect to the cluster will be available as an output.

 kubeconfigfile and download

 kubectl.
 We can leverage the Pulumi stack output in the CLI, as Pulumi facilitates exporting these objects for us.

-$ pulumi stack output kubeconfig > kubeconfig $ export KUBECONFIG=$PWD/kubeconfig $ kubectl version $ kubectl cluster-info $ kubectl get nodes
+$ pulumi stack output kubeconfig --show-secrets > kubeconfig $ export KUBECONFIG=$PWD/kubeconfig $ kubectl version $ kubectl cluster-info $ kubectl get nodes

 Once you’ve finished experimenting, tear down your stack’s resources by destroying and removing it: